 In a study published in 2017, Dr. Blei and colleagues hypothesized the specific enzymatic processes that lay the foundation for in vitro synthesis or biotechnological production of psilocybin and related therapeutic compounds.1 The study described four enzymes involved in the conversion of tryptophan into psilocybin in magic mushrooms: PsiD, PsiK, PsiM, PsiH.
 A Psychedelic Science Review piece summarized how the enzymes work.
 The research team also identified norbaeocystin, a psilocybin analog, as a potential intermediate in the biosynthesis of psilocybin.
 A follow-up study in 2018 found in vitro addition of tryptophan synthase, TrpB, to be a more affordable psilocybin biosynthesis enhancement than previous methods.3

-Dr. Blei led a 2019 study representing the first-ever identification of naturally occurring beta-carbolines in Psilocybe mushrooms species.3 As Psychedelic Science Review Editor Barbara Bauer wrote in an article describing the study’s implications for future psychedelic research, the discovery “deepens the complexity of the already challenging magic mushroom chemical landscape.”
+Dr. Blei led a 2019 study representing the first-ever identification of naturally occurring beta-carbolines in Psilocybe mushrooms species.3 As Psychedelic Science Review Editor Barb Bauer wrote in an article describing the study’s implications for future psychedelic research, the discovery “deepens the complexity of the already challenging magic mushroom chemical landscape.”
 It sheds light on so-called magic mushrooms’ “entourage effect” — the way various natural compounds combine to generate a psychoactive experience in the user — and may indicate additional, distinct therapeutic benefits of beta carboline-containing species.
+The study earned Psychedelic Science Review‘s 2020 Editor’s Choice Award for the best study in psychedelics and nature.

 Dr. Blei was also part of a team that achieved in vitro biosynthesis of 6-methylated congeners of psilocybin.4 The team found similarities between the enzymatic processes in the biosynthesis of these compounds and those that occur in the conversion of tryptophan to psilocybin in Psilocybe mushrooms.
 The findings, published in May 2019, support future research into the function of serotonergic psychedelics and the synthetic production of psilocybin.
 The study was also covered by Psychedelic Science Review.